lakuapik/greatmind.web.id/README.md

 ### Crawl Script

 1. Open `crawler.py` file and suits your need
+2. Crawl new articles with `python crawler.py --crawl-step-1`
-1. Crawl the website with `python crawler.py`
+3. Crawl completing articles metadata with `python crawler.py --crawl-step-2`

 ## Why and How